BradGalton/Matlab/README.md

-# Matlab-Code
+# Matlab Projects

-Projects:

-1) MaxSubSum - calculates maximum sum and locates coordinates of elements for any contiguous submatrix.
+1) MaxSubSum: Calculates the sum and locates the coordinates of elements for the maximum-valued contiguous submatrix.

-2) Saddle - locates saddle points within a matrix.
+2) Saddle: Locates saddle points within a matrix.

-3) SparseArray - efficient output of a sparse array elements to a binary file.
+3) SparseArray: Efficient output of a sparse array's elements to a binary file.

 Machine Learning: